julesjs/jules/README.md

 Keywords used to describe the schema and not really used in validation, with some obvious exceptions.

 * **id** {string:uri} - Unique identificator of the schema, in URI format.
 Listen up maggots, this one is important for $ref resolving.
-It's usage is RECOMMENDED but if not provided the schema wil be identified by a CRC32 or $ref URI.
+It's usage is RECOMMENDED but if not provided the schema wil be identified by a CRC32 with sorted parameters or $ref URI.

 * **$schema** {string:uri} - If you want to check if your JSON schema is valid supply the meta-schema URI in this property and call `jules.validateSchema(your_json_schema)`.
 Guys who write JSON schema say it is RECOMMENDED to supply this property.